yzdxs/learn-anything/readme.md

 The image above is an [interactive mind map that can be viewed and explored](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#424.5,-511.2,0).

 When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.

+There are many layers to this mind map. 🗺 at the end of nodes signify that this node is another mind map.

 If you think that there is a better way one can learn the subject or you wish something was added, [please say it](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙

-The contents of the mind map can also be [viewed in text if you prefer that](https://github.com/nikitavoloboev/knowledge-map/tree/master/learning-mindmaps) or be downloaded as [an image](https://www.dropbox.com/s/zjsoedc5n2q84y7/learn%20anything.png?dl=1).
+The contents of the mind map can also be [viewed in text if you prefer that](https://github.com/nikitavoloboev/knowledge-map/tree/master/learning-mindmaps).

 # [Part of a bigger picture 🗺️](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/)